Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 [*] Function (malloc/free/echo/scanf/quit):
 ```

 The solution is the same as the [easy version](#echo-emanations-easy).
-The only differences are that there is no `print_TCACHE` display, and we have to find the file offset of `"/bin/echo"` and the address of `win()` from the binary ourselves.
+The only differences are that there is no `print_tcache` display, and we have to find the file offset of `"/bin/echo"` and the address of `win()` from the binary ourselves.

 ### Binary analysis